garden-io/garden/docs/tutorials/your-first-project/6-configure-your-project.md

 Whatever your setup is, we're sure you'll be rewarded with an elegant, productive setup for testing and developing your system!

-And if there's something you can't find in our docs, we happily encourage you to [join our Discord community](https://discord.gg/FrmhuUjFs6) and/or file an issue on [our GitHub repo](https://github.com/garden-io/garden).
+And if there's something you can't find in our docs, we happily encourage you to [check out Garden Discussions](https://github.com/garden-io/garden/discussions) and/or file an issue on [our GitHub repo](https://github.com/garden-io/garden).
 We're more than happy to help!